Lindeneg/funkallero/docs/docs/part-1/5-actions.md

 # Actions

-Lets put something in the business logic layer.

-We'll create three actions, `GetUserQuery`, `GetUsersQuery` and `CreateUserCommand`.
+Create three actions, `GetUserQuery`, `GetUsersQuery` and `CreateUserCommand`.
 Two queries and a single command.

 ## DTOs & Response contracts

-Firstly, lets make questions such as _"what is the shape of incoming data?"_ and _"what is the shape of outgoing data"_ be easily answered.
+Firstly, make questions such as _"what is the shape of incoming data?"_ and _"what is the shape of outgoing data"_ be easily answered.

 Later on we'll look at enforcing those contracts.